jtnqr/jTnqr/README.md

 - Dart (Flutter) 📱
 - Shell languages (sh, bash, zsh) 🐚

+Feel free to ask me anything related to these languages.

-Check out my GitHub profile to see some of my projects and code contributions.
-While many of the repositories may not be useful, they are a testament to my journey in learning programming.
-From humble beginnings to now, each repository represents a stepping stone in my growth as a developer.
-So don't be too hard on me if you find some messy or outdated code - we all have to start somewhere! 😊
+Take a look at my GitHub profile to check out some of my projects and code contributions.
+Although some of the repositories may not be practical, they showcase my progress in learning programming.
+Every repository signifies a milestone in my development as a programmer, from my humble beginnings to the present.
+Please don't judge me too harshly if you come across some disorganized or outdated code - everyone has to start somewhere! 😊